 A powerful niche for botanic gardens is in the area that can be loosely called education but which actually includes a wide range of associated activities that can be aimed at an equally wide range of people, age groups, ethnicities and contexts.
-Programmes to cope with this range can be responsive or innovative.
+Programmes to cope with this range can be responsive or innovative52.
 The responsive programmes meet specific needs (especially curriculum needs), while education innovation includes programmes for special groups such as high achievers and the disabled, horticultural, landscape and plant-craft programmes, specialised awareness programmes for adults and in-service teacher programmes.
 Botanic gardens have for centuries been primarily concerned and focus on education, with the early European gardens based on medicinal and botanical learning.
 Horticultural training has a long history of indentured tradesman learning within a botanical setting.

-As far back as 1595, the Botanic Garden of Pisa in Italy had a mission statement that it would "provide a place for young students to learn about nature and properties of plants" this being carved in stone at the entrance to the garden.
-As this indicates educational programmes in botanic gardens are far from new.
+As far back as 1595, the Botanic Garden of Pisa in Italy had a mission statement that it would "provide a place for young students to learn about nature and properties of plants" this being carved in stone at the entrance to the garden53.
+As this

+52 Boden, R.W. and E.A.
+Boden 1987: Botanic gardens and community education in Australia.
+In, Bramwell, D., O. Hamann, V. Heywood and H. Synge (eds.), Botanic Gardens and the World Conservation Strategy. indicates educational programmes in botanic gardens are far from new.
 In fact many gardens round the world have run education programmes of one sort or another although it is probably in the last two decades that they have tended to focus especially on conservation of biodiversity as a common theme.
 Examples of such programmes include:

-- One hundred plants to know, to use, to save Botanic Garden of Pisa. - People and plants Chelsea Physic Garden. - Belize Botanic Garden tropical classroom. - ECO-ACT an environmental leadership program for high school students - Missouri Botanical Garden. - Children especially of school age both formal and curriculum-related and informal. - Ongoing education through to senior citizens. - Short courses and weekend/evening opportunities to learn particular skills for example, in home garden techniques. - Workshops which can range from 'masterclasses' to special interest weekends. - Guiding services.
+- One hundred plants to know, to use, to save Botanic Garden of Pisa54. - People and plants Chelsea Physic Garden55. - Belize Botanic Garden tropical classroom56. - ECO-ACT an environmental leadership program for high school students Missouri Botanical Garden57. - Children especially of school age both formal and curriculum-related and informal. - Ongoing education through to senior citizens. - Short courses and weekend/evening opportunities to learn particular skills for example, in home garden techniques. - Workshops which can range from 'masterclasses' to special interest weekends. - Guiding services.

-The BGCI have developed education guidelines, focusing on environmental education in botanic gardens with stated goals to:
+The BGCI58 have developed education guidelines, focusing on environmental education in botanic gardens with stated goals to: